 These roll ups makes for a great addition to school lunch boxes as well!

-Banana Peanut Butter Sandwich
+3. Banana Peanut Butter Sandwich

 Invite fun and variety to the classic peanut butter sandwich by grilling and adding banana, cheese, and even carrots!
 This is such a great way to bring excitement and taste into the mix.

 Did you know that you can make the most delicious cookies with just 3 ingredients?!
 Yup, it's true!